-By almost all accounts, transmitting mission-critical, voice-over-broadband network technologies such asis technically possible, but it's not available today.
-And, despite the U.S. military's development efforts in this arena, no one can say with any real certainty when it will be available, because there are myriad technical, political, operational and financial challenges that must be solved before mission-critical voice over broadband can become reality.
+By almost all accounts, transmitting mission-critical, voice-over-broadband network technologies such as LTE is technically possible, but it’s not available today.
+And, despite the U.S. military’s development efforts in this arena, no one can say with any real certainty when it will be available, because there are myriad technical, political, operational and financial challenges that must be solved before mission-critical voice over broadband can become reality.

 Some industry pundits have speculated that mission-critical voice over broadband could be available within a few years, while others project it will not happen during the next decade.
 Still others note that, even when these solutions are available, first-responder agencies will be obligated to continue using their LMR networks for another 15 to 25 years before being able to consider making a transition to a broadband-voice solution.